Jas000n/Jas000n/README.md

 - 👋 Hi, I’m @Jas000n
 - 👀 I’m interested in machine learning & Linux
-- 🌱 Good at Python, Java
+- 🌱 Want to change the world by coding!
 - 📫 How to reach me ysyysy2001@126.com

 <!---